mtorials/hugo-mt32/content/posts/the-difficulty-of-making-a-simple-blog.md

 ### Headless CMS

 Because I wanted to write my own frontend or at least my own layout and style, I searched for an headless content management system (headless CMS).
 I also wanted to use GraphQL instead of a standard RESTful API.
 In retrospect this was not a very smart requirement, because my idea of a blog does not really need the benefits of GraphQL.
 Also it was very hard to find a production ready headless CMS with GraphQL support.
+After trying various CMSs without ever beeing happy with one I decided that it can not be so hard to write my own backend.

+### Reinventing the wheel

+At this point